vale9888/semantic-matching-for-long-term-visual-localization/README.md

 ## Authors
 This project was developed by Valentina Sgarbossa [[Email](mailto:valentina.sgarbossa@mail.polimi.it)][[Github](https://github.com/vale9888)] under the supervision of Antonino Maria Rizzo [[Email](mailto:antoninomaria.rizzo@mail.polimi.it)][[Github](https://github.com/rizzoantoninomaria)] and Luca Magri [[Email](mailto:luca.magri@polimi.it)][[Webpage](https://magrilu.github.io/)], in the Department of Electronics, Informatics and Bioengineering at Politecnico di Milano.

-The `/fine_grained_segmentation` code was adapted from the repository at https://github.com/maunzzz/fine-grained-segmentation-networks, _Larsson et al., Fine-Grained Segmentation Networks_: _Self-Supervised Segmentation for Improved Long-Term Visual Localization, 2019-.
+The `/fine_grained_segmentation` code was adapted from the repository at https://github.com/maunzzz/fine-grained-segmentation-networks, _Larsson et al., Fine-Grained Segmentation Networks: Self-Supervised Segmentation for Improved Long-Term Visual Localization, 2019_.